Foreign Languages & International Studies

 Every one of our faculty members has been involved in overseas mission work in some capacity.
 God is currently using us to reach people all over the world through Summer Campaigns in French-speaking Europe and in South America, as well as through the faculty and students who edit, translate or teach for various ministries.
 We also encourage students to participate in outreach here in the Searcy area, where opportunities abound for interaction with native speakers of other languages.

 All our majors benefit from the same language training offered by our nationally recognized teacher licensure programs, which have been awarded this status by the American Council on the Teaching of Foreign Languages (ACTFL) and CAEP, the Council for the Accreditation of Educator Preparation.
-This recognition places us in the top 5% of foreign language departments of colleges and universities across the United States.
+This recognition places us in the top tier of foreign language departments of colleges and universities across the United States.

 Frequently Asked Questions